Spelunker (video game): Legacy

 The game was re-released for Virtual Console in Japan on August 28, 2007, and in 2008 for North America on March 17, and Europe on September 5 on Wii.
 It was released in 2013 in Japan on April 27, and in North America and Europe on June 6 for the Wii U Virtual Console.
 The game was made available for the Nintendo 3DS Virtual Console in Japan on December 19, 2012, and in 2013 for North America on June 27, and Europe on July 18.

 Sony Computer Entertainment of Japan released Spelunker HD for the PlayStation 3 on the PlayStation Network Store.
 It received the PlayStation Store best sales award in 2009 from Sony Computer Entertainment of Japan.
 The game is a remake of the NES port, with high definition graphics and 10 large caves with 10 levels in each.

 In 2015, Square Enix released the free-to-play sequel Spelunker World for PlayStation 4 and PlayStation Vita.
 A new game based on Spelunker World was released in Japan for the Nintendo Switch in April 2017.
 It was later released as a download worldwide and physically only in Japan, as Spelunker Party! on October 19 the same year.

 In 2016, a collaboration between Spelunker and the Neptunia series resulted to an unlockable minigame mode called "Neplunker" for Megadimension Neptunia VII.

 An updated version of the game was announced in 2018 for the Intellivision Amico.

+In Japan, the term "Speranker" is used to refer to baseball players who are frequently injured, drawing on the protagonist's physical fragility in the video game Spelunker.
+The term has been used by fans, baseball personnel, and sports writers.